Caral–Supe civilization: Sites and architecture

-Caral-Supe sites are known for their density of large sites with immense architecture.
+Caral–Supe sites are known for their density of large sites with immense architecture.
 Haas argues that the density of sites in such a small area is globally unique for a nascent civilization.
-During the third millennium BC, Caral-Supe may have been the most densely populated area of the world (excepting, possibly, Northern China).
-The Supe, Pativilca, Fortaleza, and Huaura River Valleys of Caral-Supe each have several related sites.
+During the third millennium BCE, Caral–Supe may have been the most densely populated area of the world (excepting, possibly, Northern China).
+The Supe, Pativilca, Fortaleza, and Huaura River Valleys of Caral–Supe each have several related sites.

 Evidence from the ground-breaking work during 1973 at Aspero, at the mouth of the Supe Valley, suggested a site of approximately 13 ha.
 Surveying of the midden suggested extensive prehistoric construction activity.
 Small-scale terracing was noted, along with more sophisticated platform mound masonry.
 As many as eleven artificial mounds were estimated to exist at the site.
 Moseley calls these "Corporate Labor Platforms", given that their size, layout, and construction materials and techniques would have required an organized workforce.

 The survey of the northern rivers found sites between 10 and 100 ha; between one and seven large platform mounds—rectangular, terraced pyramids—were discovered, ranging in size from 3000 m3 to more than 100000 m3.
 Shady notes that the central zone of Caral, with monumental architecture, covers an area of just greater than 65 ha.
 Also, six platform mounds, numerous smaller mounds, two sunken circular plazas, and a variety of residential architecture were discovered at this site.

 The monumental architecture was constructed with quarried stone and river cobbles.
 Using reed "shicra-bags", some of which have been preserved, laborers would have hauled the material to sites by hand.
 Roger Atwood of Archaeology magazine describes the process:

 Armies of workers would gather a long, durable grass known as shicra in the highlands above the city, tie the grass strands into loosely meshed bags, fill the bags with boulders, and then pack the trenches behind each successive retaining wall of the step pyramids with the stone-filled bags.

 In this way, the people of Norte Chico achieved formidable architectural success.
 The largest of the platforms mounds at Caral, the Piramide Mayor, measures 160 by 150 m and rises 18 m high.
 In its summation of the 2001 Shady paper, the BBC suggests workers would have been "paid or compelled" to work on centralized projects of this sort, with dried anchovies possibly serving as a form of currency.
 Mann points to "ideology, charisma, and skilfully timed reinforcement" from leaders.